linneszyx/Dice-Game/README.md

   </a>
 </p>

-> It is basic dice game which used to javascript to determine the winner
+> It is basic dice game which used javascript to determine the winner

 ### ✨ [Demo](https://linneszyx.github.io/Dice-Game/)